Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: An adapted scheme for hysteretic loads

 where $j\in N$, $\underline{p}^c_j$ are variables available for design (see Section \ref{sec: Controller Design_simple} below), and $\overline{d}_j, \omega^0_j$ and $\omega^1_j$ are as in \eqref{sys_hysteresis}.
 The scheme in \eqref{sys_hysteresis_new_simple} is depicted in Figure \ref{hysteresis_new_figure_simple}.
 Furthermore, $p^c$ is a power command variable given by

-\begin{remark} The scheme presented in \eqref{sys_hysteresis_new_simple} \ak{uses the power command signal \icl{\eqref{sys_power_command}} to determine the dynamic behavior of each load}.
-In particular, when the power command value is above the local respective threshold $\underline{p}^c_j$, then switching from on to off is prohibited, \ak{although loads can still switch once from off to on to support the network}.
+\begin{remark} The scheme presented in \eqref{sys_hysteresis_new_simple} {uses the power command signal {\eqref{sys_power_command}} to determine the dynamic behavior of each load}.
+In particular, when the power command value is above the local respective threshold $\underline{p}^c_j$, then switching from on to off is prohibited, {although loads can still switch once from off to on to support the network}.
 Alternatively, when $p^c \leq \underline{p}^c_j$, then \eqref{sys_hysteresis_new_simple} reduces to \eqref{sys_hysteresis} and convergence depends on the choice of the thresholds in \eqref{sys_hysteresis_new_simple}, which are available for design.
-In Section \ref{sec: Controller Design_simple} we discuss how these \an{thresholds should be selected} such \an{that convergence can be deduced.} \end{remark}
+In Section \ref{sec: Controller Design_simple} we discuss how these {thresholds should be selected} such {that convergence can be deduced.} \end{remark}

-\begin{remark} Note that the scheme in \eqref{sys_power_command} requires knowledge of the total demand of the system by measuring individual loads.
-Such load measurement schemes may be implemented in practice using SCADA systems on loads, see e.g. \cite{gomez2004power}. \an{Furthermore, note that all convergence properties presented below are retained when $\ell$ is replaced with a known upper bound, and hence its precise value is not necessary for stability (see also Remark \ref{remark_exact_ell}).} \an{It should further be noted that the requirement for a centrally implemented controller to transmit the total demand in \eqref{sys_hysteresis_new_simple}, \eqref{sys_power_command} is relaxed in Appendix B, where we present a distributed scheme to evaluate the aggregate demand without compromising the convergence properties of the system.} \end{remark}
+\begin{remark} \ak{An application scenario is to implement the scheme in \eqref{sys_hysteresis_new_simple}--\eqref{sys_power_command} on an aggregation of small loads at a given \icc{bus.}} Note also that the scheme in \eqref{sys_power_command} requires knowledge of the total demand of the system \icc{which could be estimated by SCADA systems, e.g. \cite{gomez2004power}.} {Furthermore, note that all convergence properties presented below are retained \ak{when the magnitude of $\ell$} is replaced with a known upper bound, and hence \ak{its precise value} is not necessary for stability (see also Remark \ref{remark_exact_ell}).} \ka{Such upper bound may be obtained using historical demand data, or \icc{updated via signals} from the operator at slower timescales.} \ak{In addition, the requirement for frequency measurements can be fulfilled with low cost at the load level.} It should further be noted that the requirement for a centrally implemented controller to transmit the total demand in \eqref{sys_hysteresis_new_simple}, \eqref{sys_power_command} is relaxed in \akk{\cite[Appendix B]{kasis2019primary}}, where we present a distributed scheme to evaluate the aggregate demand without compromising the convergence properties of the system. \end{remark}